志萍的三分田

 [Time Lapse]

-Mr. Geller: Look, there are people like Ross who need to shoot for the stars, with his museum, and his
+Jack Geller: Look, there are people like Ross who need to shoot for the stars, with his museum and his

-these are the people who never get cancer.
-They’re happy with what they have.
-They’re basically content
+are the people who never get cancer.
+They're happy with what they have.
+They're basically content like

 shoot for the stars: to try to be successful at something that is difficult 克服困难争取成功

-I'm telling you (<同>101.Paul: No, I'm telling you last night was like umm, all my birthdays, both graduations, plus
+I'm telling you (<同>101.Paul: No, I'm telling you, last night was like all my birthdays, both graduations, plus the barn

 cancer ['kænsə]: a serious disease in which growths of cells, also called cancers, form in the body and kill normal